lyubomir-bozhinov/my-manager-readme/README.md

 - **Default Mode** – Decisions should sit with those closest to the work.
 - **When I Step In** – If things are blocked, misaligned, or affect the wider organisation.
 - **How We Decide**
   - Collaboratively.
   - Use data where we can.
   - Run small experiments over debating hypotheticals.
   - Choose simple, reversible paths when possible.

 ---

 ## 6. Feedback & Growth

 ### **1:1s**
 - **Weekly**, 30 minutes.
-You set the agenda (please share it the day before).
+You lead the agenda (please share it the day before).
 - **Focus Areas**:
   - Career growth and skills development.
   - Blockers or team dynamics.